mayflower/nixborg/README.md

-Github bot helping with reviewing/testing Pull Requests on Hydra.
+Gitub bot for reviewing/testing Pull Requests with the help of [Hydra](http://nixos.org/hydra/)

 Getting Started
 ---------------